UniversalDependencies/docs/_hy/feat/Tense.md

 * This feature is used for verbs in subjunctive, conditional, necessitative moods, marked by personal suffixes.
 * The remaining defective verbs (see above) with “secondary expanded stems” will have also `Tense=Fut`.
 * The actions that happen before or during a future event is expressed using an auxiliary.
-Imperfect or present finite forms of auxilariy in periphrastic future forms (accompanied by future participle of lexical verbs) is tagged `Tense=Imp` or `Tense=Pres` accordingly, not `Tense=Fut`, while there will be a tense information at the participle.
+Imperfect or present finite form of auxilariy in periphrastic future forms (accompanied by future participle of lexical verbs) is tagged `Tense=Imp` or `Tense=Pres` accordingly, not `Tense=Fut`, while there will be a tense information at the participle.

 #### Examples